iammuttaqi/aurora/resources/markdown/terms.md

 ## Use of the Platform

--   The Platform provides services for Manufacturers, Shops, and Customers to manage and trade products.
+-   The Platform provides services for Manufacturers, Shops/Resellers, and Customers to manage and trade products.
 You must use the Platform in accordance with its intended purpose.

 -   You agree not to misuse the Platform, including but not limited to hacking, reverse engineering, or attempting to gain unauthorized access to our systems.